nevanscott/uxui0818/notes/css/starter-properties.md

 permalink: /notes/starter-properties/
 ---

-The following elements should serve you well as an initial set to become familiar with:
+The following properties should serve you well as an initial set to become familiar with:

 * `background`
 * `border`